Where better to find an authentic example of the quality and creativity of the capital than at one of the many markets in Dublin?!

 You can also pick up organic bread, olives, Irish cheese and more.
 Many stalls even offer samples to tempt your tastebuds!

 The market has an indoor dining area where you can enjoy snacks from the pizzeria, Argentine Steak Bar, Thai, Indian and Italian food stalls.
-It’s a foodie paradise!
+The market runs from 10 am to 4 pm on Fridays, so make sure to drop by, it’s a foodie paradise!

 Popular markets in Dublin City (and nearby)